Tarot Ethics - 13 Prompts to Consider for Your Practice

 Do these tactics align with my value system?

-Like with all roles we adopt in life, there is always the opportunity to continue to develop and refine ourselves.
+With all roles we adopt in life, there is always the opportunity to continue to develop and refine ourselves.
 This may look like taking complementary courses to increase your skillset, working with a counsellor or mentor, reading and studying areas of interest or just cultivating a practice of ongoing reflection and self-inquiry.
-In your tarot business and practice, the idea is no different.
+In your tarot practice, the idea is no different.
 How are you growing and adapting, and then applying that learning to the work you do?

 Ask Yourself: